stianmandarin/craft-terms-of-service/README.md

 ## Configuring Terms of Service

-* Once installed, go to Terms of Service in the Craft CP (you can change this name in the plugin settings).
+* Change this name of the plugin in its settings.

+## Using Terms of Service

-  * Every new user must consent to the TOS if enabled.
+* Every Craft user must consent to the TOS if enabled.
+* If the user is a guest, the their consent will be saved as a cookie rather than to the db.
 * All users, regardless of previous consent, must consent again if you save a new version of your TOS (the TOS version updates automatically every time you save).

-## Using Terms of Service
+### Variables

 * `{{ craft.craftTermsOfService.get('tosConsent') }}` returns true if the TOS is enabled, but only if the (latest) TOS hasn't been accepted
 * `{{ craft.craftTermsOfService.get('tosHeadline') }}` returns the TOS headline.
 * `{{ craft.craftTermsOfService.get('tosBody')|raw }}` returns the TOS body.
 * You can change the display name of the plugin in the CP by going to its settings page.

+### Example

 Use the code below as a jumping off point.
 Note that `{{ craft.craftTermsOfService.get('tosConsent') }}` will only return true if the user accepted TOS version does not match the latest TOS version, even if the setting is set to enabled in the CP.